-Double Battles were introduced, which would set forth the current competitive battling format.
-The main story was incredible.
-Emerald has so many Pokemon to create a great team with.
+Double Battles were introduced, setting forth the current competitive battling format.
+Furthermore, the main story was incredible to dive into and experience.
+Emerald also featured an abundance of pocket monsters to create a great team with.

 Note: This article is subjective and reflects the opinion of the writer.